-Unlike the established structure of a corporation, LLCs can determine what form of management and ownership works best for them.
-To be a single-member LLC or multi-member LLC, member-managed, or manager-managed, an LLC offers the ability to operate at your discretion.
+Unlike the established structure of a corporation, owners of LLCs can determine what form of management and ownership work best for them.
+For example, an LLC offers the discretion to operate as a single or multi-member, member-managed, or manager-managed business entity.

-Moreover, as opposed to corporations, limited liability corporations typically don’t require:
+Moreover, unlike corporations, limited liability companies typically don’t require:

 - Designated formal roles